 With the changes to our world this year, it’s expected to have plenty of changes to our Walt Disney World vacation as well.
-And when it comes to your Disney park bag, you’ll need to tweak what you normally pack.
-So, what exactly do you need to add to your park bag?
-From extras to things you many not have thought of, here are 10 more things to buy for your Disney park bag in 2020 (and 2021)!
+And when it comes to things to pack in your Disney park bag in 2021, you’ll need to tweak what you normally pack.
+So, what exactly do you need?
+From simple extras to items you many not have thought of, here are 10 more things to buy for your Disney park bag in 2020 (and 2021)!

 When it comes to things to buy for Disney World, the list can be long.
 But, this year, I’m adding to my list of things to buy for your Disney park bag in 2020.
 These additions will help keep my family safe